schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/readme.md

 3. Run `download.cmd` (or `download.sh` on Unix).
    Provide one of the following arguments:
     - `plugins` - for additional SchemaCrawler plug-ins
-    - `graphviz-java` - for a pure Java Gaphviz library to generate diagrams
     - `javascript` - for JavaScript language scripting with SchemaCrawler, for Java 15 and upwards
-    - `groovy` - for Groovy language scripting with SchemaCrawler
     - `python` - for Python language scripting with SchemaCrawler
-    - `ruby` - for Ruby language scripting with SchemaCrawler
     - `velocity` - for Apache Velocity templating with SchemaCrawler

 ## Examples